serverless/blog/posts/2016-11-30-open-source-blogging.md

   - DavidWells
 ---

-# Open Source Blogging

 <img align="right" width="250" src="https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/blogging.jpg">

-Blogging has been around for ages and is a proven source of sustainable organic traffic into your companies site.

 Content marketing has been growing in popularity for years, and for good reason, **it works**.

+Creating blog content is a [proven source of sustainable organic traffic](https://research.hubspot.com/reports/compounding-blog-posts-what-they-are-and-why-they-matter) and a great way to drive qualified leads.

-Most companies look to WordPress, squarespace, or medium for their company blogs.
-While these sites work for hosting blog content, they come with a number of downsides namely:
+Most companies look to WordPress, SquareSpace, or Medium for their company blogs.
+While these sites work for hosting blog content, they come with a number of downsides, especially if your target audience is developers.

+Problems with typically company blogs:

 - Barriers to contribute
 - Speed / security issues (cough cough WordPress)
-- Traffic cannibalization (medium)
+- Traffic cannibalization (Medium)
-- Limited ability to customize & reuse product UI elements
+- Limited ability to customize & reuse product UI
-- Poor author experience for developer focused posts
+- Poor authoring experience for developer focused content

-This post is going to talk about a different approach that, in my opinion, is better than traditional blog setups.
+This post is going to talk about a different approach that, in my opinion, is better than traditional blog setup.

-# The 100% Open Source, Markdown & React powered blogging setup
+Lets explore the **100% Open Source, Markdown & React powered blog** that you are reading.

+## The Serverless Blog

-Serverless.com's blog 100% open source content driven by a github repo and markdown files.
+Serverless.com's blog 100% open source content driven by a [github repo](https://github.com/serverless/blog) and markdown files.

-The content is fed into our site's build process and is rendered with our static site generator of choice [Phenomic](http://phenomic.io)
+Blog content is fed into our site and is rendered with our static website generator of choice [Phenomic](http://phenomic.io).

-# What benefits does this bring?
+"Sounds like over-engineering to me" you might be saying to yourself...
+But Nay!

+Lets explore the benefits of our site and blog setup.

-## Easier to contribute and edit posts
+### 1. Easier to contribute and edit posts

 Well for starters, anyone with a github account can submit blog post updates, typo fixes, and new content without needed a user account with our site.